Do you want to start a blog that generates over N700,000 per month in Nigeria?

 To change your theme, login to your WordPress dashboard.
 At sidebar click “appearance” >> “theme”.

-The next page will display already installed theme, if you don’t like them click the “Add new” button to Search for new theme.
+The next page will display already installed theme if you don’t like them click the “Add new” button to Search for a new theme.

 Watch the video to learn more.

 Step 6: Add Your First Post and Pages

 This is where the actual blogging begins.
 In this step, you will learn how to write your blog post and at the same time get familiar with the WordPress admin interface.

 As usual, login to your WordPress admin area by visiting … www.YourNewBlog.com/wp-admin.